How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white capsule imprinted with "TM Periostat 20 mg" contains doxycycline 20 mg.
+Each white capsule imprinted with "TM Periostat 20 mg" contains 20 mg of doxycycline.
 Nonmedicinal ingredients: hard gelatin capsules, magnesium stearate, microcrystalline cellulose, and titanium dioxide.

 How should I use this medication?